BSHK57/AI-Resume-Analyser/README.md

 │   └── styles.css        # Custom CSS styles
 ├── utils/
 │   ├── resume_parser.py  # Logic for extracting text from resumes
-│   └── llm_summary.py    # Logic for generating AI summaries
+│   └── llm_summary.py    # Logic for generating AI summaries and scores
 ├── uploads/              # Temporary storage for uploaded resumes (should be in .gitignore) ├── requirements.txt      # Python package dependencies └── README.md             # This file